7 Signs of Self Abandonment (And What To Do About It)

 Related: How To Manage Your Inner Critic When You’re Trapped In Self Doubt

-When you start to recognize that difference, it changes how you show up in your relationships, and how you relate to yourself.
-The focus shifts from managing other people’s comfort to staying connected to your own inner experience.
+When you recognize that difference, it changes how you show up in your relationships and how you relate to yourself.

-That shift, from self-abandonment to self-connection, is where the real work begins.
-And it’s what allows you to stay connected to others without losing yourself in the process.
+This is what allows you to maintain connection without losing yourself in the process.

 Want More?

-For more ideas on how to manage self abandonment, check out
+For more ideas on how to manage self abandonment, check out:

 Your Turn